samhorsfield96/ggCaller_manuscript/README.md

 The output summary files match those from analysing single tool outputs.

+All results generated from prediction comparisons used in the manuscript are available in `data/contig_break/results`

 ## Gene end comparison

 Fasta, alignment and summary files from previous analysis are available in ```data/gene_end_comparison```.